orman112/AutoMapperIntroduction/README.md

-# AutoMapperIntroduction
+# AutoMapper Introduction
-Introduction to AutoMapper
+## Example app for an introduction to AutoMapper

+Open project in Visual Studio and run solution